jreijn/jreijn.github.com/content/post/2025-12-20-a-first-look-at-amazon-ecs-express-from-an-iac-perspectice/index.md

 - **ACM Certificates** - An SSL/TLS certificate is created for each service to enable HTTPS.
 These certificates are managed in your account.
 - **Security Groups -** Security groups are created for each layer of the network stack (load balancer, tasks, etc.).
 They follow the principle of least privilege—you only configure the application port once, and Express Mode manages the rest.
 - **Application Auto Scaling -** A default auto scaling policy is created along with the necessary CloudWatch alarms.
 By default, scaling is based on CPU utilization, but you can switch to memory utilization or request count.
-- **Cloudwatch Logs** - A new Cloudwatch log group is created for your service.
+- **Cloudwatch Logs** - A new CloudWatch log group is created for your service.
 You can configure the log group and change the prefix if you want.

 One of the great benefits is that ECS deploys all these resources in **your** account, which means you can see all individual components, view the configuration, and make changes to the existing configuration if required.

-As you can see, that’s quite a list of things to configure if you had to do this manually.
-If there are a lot of unknown elements in the above list, ECS Express mode might be a great fit for you.
+As you can see from the above list, that’s quite a list of things to configure if you had to do this manually.
+If you are a user new to ECS and see a lot of unknown elements in the above list, ECS Express mode might be a great fit for you.
 To get started with ECS Express Mode, you only need three things:

 1. **An existing container image**
 2. **An infrastructure role** - an IAM role that lets the ECS provision (non-ECS) resources in your account.